ISNIT0/nimble-js/README.md

 # NimbleJS
-> A tiny, highly debuggable & extensible UI framework.
+> A tiny, highly debuggable, extensible data & rendering manager.

+A data and rendering manager, so you can focus on writing awesome VDom.

 ## Usage